CosmWasm/sylvia-book/src/basics/state.md

 based on a unique string passed to the [`new`](https://docs.rs/cw-storage-plus/0.13.4/cw_storage_plus/struct.Item.html#method.new) method.

+Last new thing.
+We crated the `new` method for the `AdminContract` to hide the instantiation of the fields.

 ## Initializing the state

 Now that the state field has been added we can improve our instantiate.
 We will make it possible for